smiths/aorta/README.md

 Date of project start: 2022/09/12

-This project is to generate 3D aorta geometry (.vtk) from CT scans (.dicom).
+This project aims to provides a software tool to semi-automatically segment out a 3D aorta geometry from a chest CT scans.
+It uses the [3D Slicer software](https://www.slicer.org/), and provides a 3D Slicer extension in the source folder (SlicerExtension/AortaGeometryReconstructor) to accomplish the goal.

+User must first install the 3D Slicer software, import the extension in the source folder, and load the CT scans in DICOM file format to 3D Slicer.

+### Overview:
+Automatic aorta segmentation in thoracic computed tomography (CT) scans is important for aortic calcification quantification and to guide the segmentation of other central vessels.
+The work to manually segmented region of interest can be time-consuming and repeatitve, and there are many automatic aorta segmentation algorithms posted.

+![Picture of the overview workflow]

+This project implemented one of the aorta segmentation algorithm as 3D Slicer extension module.
+The algorithm first need user to crop the volume of interest (VOI) by using 3D Slicer' volume rendering module.
+Next, user needs to provide two important seeds, the centre point of descending Aorta and the centre point of the asceding Aorta, as shown on the image below.

+![To be uploaded]

+#### About 3D Slicer
+3D Slicer is a open-sourced Desktop software that solves advanced image computing challenges with a focus on clinical and biomedical applications.
+3D Slicer software provides a clean user-interface and a clear guide to develop highly customizable extension and modules.

 The folders and files for this project are as follows:

-docs - Documentation for the project refs - Reference material used for the project, including papers src - Source code test - Test cases etc.
+docs - Documentation for the project
+refs - Reference material used for the project, including papers
+src - Source code
+test - Test cases
+etc.

 ### To install 3D Slicer and import an extension: